pbanks74/Python-Live-Project/README.md

         # assigns a manager
         destination = models.Manager()

-I then created a forms.py file, imported my object model as well as ModelForm from django.forms.
+I then created a model form that will include any inputs the user needs to make.

     from django.forms import ModelForm
     from .models import destination